defuncart/non_steam_artwork/docs/build_locally.md

 ## macOS

-The tool is developed on macOS, however not supported on macOS.
+The tool is developed on macOS, however it is not supported on macOS.
 To build on macOS, locally generate a macOS project via `fvm flutter create . --platforms=macos`, install pods via `cd macos && pod install` and run by selecting macOS as a target.
 For testing purposes, the Steam directory is hardcoded to `Downloads/_steam`.

 ## Rust

-[steam_shortcuts_util](steam_shortcuts_util) is used to parse `shortcuts.vdf`.
-This is a Rust library which [flutter_rust_bridge](https://cjycode.com/flutter_rust_bridge/) generates bindings for so it can be called from dart code.
-Technically Rust is not required as these bindings are under source control, however if [rust/src/api/simple.rs](rust/src/api/simple.rs) is edited, these bindings can be re-generated via `flutter_rust_bridge_codegen generate --watch`.

-Additionally, [super_drag_and_drop](https://pub.dev/packages/super_drag_and_drop) and [super_clipboard](https://pub.dev/packages/super_clipboard) use Rust internally.
+[super_drag_and_drop](https://pub.dev/packages/super_drag_and_drop) and [super_clipboard](https://pub.dev/packages/super_clipboard) use Rust internally.
 Although these plugins will automatically download precompiled binaries for linux, by installing Rust locally, the code will instead be compiled from source.

 ## How it works